jonathonadams/zero-to-production/guides/FIREBASE_SSR.md

   ]
   ```

+  CONTINUE HERE

-  That is not the case however.
-Irrespective of the rewrite rules Firebase will **always** serve an `index.html` file if present in the hosting directory.
-The Universal Server if configured to serve an `index.original.html` instead of an `index.html` if it is found in the client directory.
+  That is not the case.
+Irrespective of the rewrite rules Firebase will **always** serve an `index.html` file if it is present in the hosting directory.
+The Universal Server is configured to serve an `index.original.html` instead of an `index.html` if it is found in the client directory.
 All other static resources are served from the hosting directory.

   ```ts
   // server.ts